MCPCapital/HarmonizeProject/README.md

 To start the program:
 * screen
+* cd harmonizeproject
 * ./harmonize.py

 * If you have not set up a bridge before, the program will attempt to register you on the bridge.
-You will have 45 second to push the button on the bridge.
+You will have 45 second to push the button on the bridge. *Current Bug - After registering, the script will store the clientdata but fail.
+Workaround - Simply run the script again.
 * If multiple bridges are found, you will be given the option to select one.
 You will have to do this every time if you have multiple bridges (for now).
 * If multiple entertainment areas are found, you will be given the option to select one.
 You can also enter this as a command line argument.
 * Enter Ctrl+A and then Ctrl+D; then, feel free to disconnect from the device.
 To resume the terminal use       *screen -r